ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Shipping.UPS/README.md

 	public CheckoutIntegrationEventController(IShipMethodCalculator shipMethodCalculator)
 	{
 		// Inject interface.
-Implementation will depend on how services were registered, EasyPostCommand in this case.
+Implementation will depend on how services were registered, UPSCommand in this case.
 		_shipMethodCalculator = shipMethodCalculator;
 	}